JGS9515/witsound-technical-interview/README.md

 ### Help with Sqlite

 There is a file called `server/db/example.ts` which shows how to access the database in case you don't have previous experience with sqlite.
+You can execute the file to test it with: ```yarn tsx server/db/example.ts```

 # Requisites